christophcharles/derivator/README.md

 *Main> integral = Symbol (Int (fX) (varX))
 ```

 The idea is the integral is something very specific to functionnals and cannot be integrated into a generic expression easily.
-But, it can be introduced as a symbol that will have expression parts and which implements itself its derivation rules.
+But, it can be introduced as a symbol that will have expression parts and which implements itself its differentiation rules rules.
 Therefore, we can compute the derivative with respect to f(y) in the following way:

 ```
 *Main> res = diff integral fY